jayeshdhule/Assesment-1/README-notes.md

 npm start
 ```

-2. Open http://localhost:3000 in your browser and use the UI to call the API.
-The front-end posts to `https://localhost:5000/Commision` by default; you can set `REACT_APP_API_URL` to `http://localhost:5111` or `https://localhost:5000` in `.env` if needed.
+2. Open http://localhost:3000 and use the UI to call the API.

 Notes / troubleshooting

--- Duplicate assembly attribute errors were encountered earlier because the test project was nested under `api` and MSBuild globs picked up both application and test C# files.
-This has been resolved by moving the tests to a top-level `tests/` folder and restoring the API project to the default SDK behavior.
+- CORS: during development the API allows requests from `http://localhost:3000`.
+If you call the API over HTTP and the server is configured to redirect HTTP→HTTPS, browsers may block the OPTIONS preflight (307 redirect).
+Recommended approaches:
+  - Call the HTTPS URL (e.g. `https://localhost:5000`) and trust the dev certificate once: `dotnet dev-certs https --trust`.
+  - Or run the API in Development without `UseHttpsRedirection()` (currently handled in `Program.cs`).
+- Tests: unit tests are in `tests/AvalphaTechnologies.CommissionCalculator.Tests` and reference the API project.

-- The API uses decimal arithmetic and rounds monetary amounts to 2 decimal places before returning them.
+- Currency and rounding: monetary amounts use `decimal` and are rounded to 2 decimal places in responses.

-- Business rates implemented:
+Business rates used

 - Avalpha local: 20%
 - Avalpha foreign: 35%
 - Competitor local: 2%
 - Competitor foreign: 7.55%

-Follow-ups I can do (pick one or more)

-- Remove the temporary assembly info generation toggles and move the test project to `tests/` (cleaner project layout).
+If you want any follow-ups (add integration tests, add tests to solution, refine UI tests), tell me which one and I will implement it.

+## Decisions, trade-offs and unfinished work

+- Decisions
+  - Placed the backend in `api/` as a minimal ASP.NET Web API project using controller-based endpoints for clarity and easy unit testing.
+  - Kept the frontend simple (React) and used a simple fetch-based POST for the `/Commision` endpoint to keep the UI dependency-free and easy to reason about.

+- Trade-offs
+  - HTTPS vs HTTP in development: to avoid the browser preflight redirect problem we disabled `UseHttpsRedirection()` in Development mode.
+This makes the local dev experience easier (no need to trust the dev cert) but is less production-like.
+The alternative is to call the HTTPS endpoint from the frontend and run `dotnet dev-certs https --trust` locally.
+  - Project layout during initial work created nested test files which caused duplicate assembly attribute and build-copy issues; the pragmatic fix was to move tests to a top-level `tests/` folder and restore the API csproj defaults.
+A cleaner repo layout was prioritized over more invasive project reorganization during the assessment.

+- Unfinished / future improvements
-- Add integration tests that spin up the in-memory TestServer and call the controller endpoints via HTTP.
+  - Add integration tests (TestServer or WebApplicationFactory) to exercise the controller over HTTP and validate CORS/end-to-end behaviour automatically.
+  - Add the test project to the main solution file (`.sln`) so `dotnet test` at the solution level runs all tests by default.
-- Improve frontend tests (React Testing Library) to mock API responses and test UI behaviour.
+  - Improve UI tests to mock API responses and validate error paths (network failures, server errors, validation feedback).
-- Add more unit tests for edge cases (very large values, rounding behavior).
+  - Consider adding OpenAPI/Swagger examples for the `/Commision` endpoint and including sample requests in the repo.

-If you want me to proceed with any of the follow-ups, tell me which one and I'll implement it next.
+If you'd like me to implement any of these follow-ups, tell me which and I'll proceed.